-Mr. William Gilchrist, Head of Place-based Planning, City of New Orleans design studio in the Atlanta office of EDAW/AECOM, having served previously as the Director of the Department of Planning, Engineering, and Permits for Birmingham, AL, where the work of his department was recognized by the American Institute of Architects (AIA), the American Planning Association (APA), and the National League of Cities He has developed local community plans throughout the US, taught the APA course on urban design for AICP continuing education, and worked internationally in establishing planning processes in Romania and Ukraine.
+William Gilchrist is Director of Place-Based Planning for the City of New Orleans overseeing the administration's initiatives in planning and urban design.
+Prior to this appointment, he directed the urban design studio in the Atlanta office of EDAW/AECOM, having served previously as the Director of the Department of Planning, Engineering, and Permits for Birmingham, AL, where the work of his department was recognized by the American Institute of Architects (AIA), the American Planning Association (APA), and the National League of Cities He has developed local community plans throughout the US, taught the APA course on urban design for AICP continuing education, and worked internationally in establishing planning processes in Romania and Ukraine.